gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_optimization.md

 --env PYTHONPATH '/software/non-free/knitro-12.1.1/knitro-12.1.1-Linux-64/examples/Python:${PYTHONPATH}'
 ```

-On <a href="/gettingStarted/8_jupyterhub.html" target="_blank">JupyterHub</a>, launch the new `opt` kernel
+On [JupyterHub](/_getting_started/jupyter/){:target="_blank"}, launch the new `opt` kernel
 and test the package imports for `amplpy`, `gurobipy` and all other previous imports.

+!!!Note
-**Note**: If already have a Jupyter kernel named `opt`, choose a different name for the combined Gurobi, AMPL and Knitro kernel.
+    If you already have a Jupyter kernel named `opt`, choose a different name for the combined Gurobi, AMPL and Knitro kernel.
 Otherwise, the `opt` kernel will be overwritten to reference the latest kernel install from the active environment.

 ## Running Batch Jobs with Slurm
-The Yen-Slurm cluster is comprised of 7 shared compute nodes that use <a href="https://slurm.schedmd.com/documentation.html" target="_blank">Slurm</a> to schedule jobs and manage a queue of resources
+The Yen-Slurm cluster is comprised of 7 shared compute nodes that use [Slurm](https://slurm.schedmd.com/documentation.html){:target="_blank"} to schedule jobs and manage a queue of resources.
 (if there are more requests than resouces available).
-It is a batch submission environment like the
+It is a batch submission environment like the [Sherlock HPC](https://www.sherlock.stanford.edu){:target="_blank"} cluster.
-<a href="https://www.sherlock.stanford.edu" target="_blank">Sherlock HPC</a> cluster.

 We can use the same `opt` virtual environment to run python code on the Slurm nodes.